TheOdinProject/curriculum/templates/TOPStyleGuide.md

 4.  `### Assignment`: A numbered list of items that describe detailed requirements or user stories that must be followed in order to complete the project.
 Replace the `A REQUIREMENT/USER STORY.` with your own requirement, then add any additional numbered requirement items.

-5. `#### Extra Credit`: A numbered list of items that describe any optional add-ons or user stories that might make a user's project stand out.
-Replace the `AN OPTIONAL ADD-ON/USER STORY.` text with your own add-on, then add any additional numbered add-on items. **If the project does not have any extra credit items, remove the extra credit section from the assignment.**
+5. `#### Extra Credit`: A bulleted list of items that describe any optional add-ons or user stories that might make a user's project stand out.
+Replace the `AN OPTIONAL ADD-ON/USER STORY.` text with your own add-on, then add any additional bulleted add-on items. **If the project does not have any extra credit items, remove the extra credit section from the assignment.**

 2. `### POST-ASSIGNMENT SECTION HEADING`: *Optional*.
 A section that contains content that should come after the actual project assignment.
 This section will most likely not be needed for most projects, but when it is needed simply replace the `POST-ASSIGNMENT SECTION HEADING` text with a proper section heading and the `POST-ASSIGNMENT SECTION CONTENT.` text with your own content.
 Then add any additional post-assignment sections. **If the project does not have a post-assignment section, remove this entire section from the project.**